GoogleCloudPlatform/community/tutorials/gcs-artifact-registry/index.md

 In this tutorial, you set up [Eventarc](https://cloud.google.com/eventarc/) to sync Python Packages from [Google Cloud Storage](https://cloud.google.com/artifact-registry/) to [Artifact Registry](https://cloud.google.com/artifact-registry) using [Cloud Run](https://cloud.google.com/run/).

-This allows a quick way to mirror the contents of another PyPI server whether on-prem or in the cloud and get started with Artifact Registry quickly.
+This provides a mechanism to use a GCS bucket to proxy the contents of existing PyPI servers to Artifact Registry quickly.

+You can also use the GCS bucket to update the contents of multiple Artifact Registry Repos across different regions concurrently.

 ## Architecture overview